 August Boatwright (Queen Latifah): A caring beekeeper, she keeps Lily under her wing.

-Black Madonna as a holy figure.
+The Daughters of Mary: A group of women (and one man) led by August who honour the Black Madonna as a holy figure.
 The members of the Daughters of Mary are: Queenie, Queenie's daughter Violet, Mabelee, Cressie, Lunelle, Sugar-Girl, and Sugar-Girl's husband Otis.

 Zachary Taylor (Tristan Wilds): A 16-year-old teenager.
 Zachary is August's godson, with whom Lily eventually falls in love.
 He plays football at the local high school and studies to become a lawyer one day.
 He works on the honey plant during the summer, and works closely with both August and Lily.